basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 The `riak_ensemble` subsystem provides a wide variety of tunable parameters that you can adjust to fit the needs of your Riak cluster.
-All `riak_ensemble`-specific parameters, with the exception of the `strong_consistency` parameter used to [[enable strong consistency|Managing Strong Consistency#Enabling-Strong-Consistency]], must be set in each node's `advanced.config` file, _not_ in `riak.conf` or `app.config`.
+All `riak_ensemble`-specific parameters, with the exception of the `strong_consistency` parameter used to [enable strong consistency](#Enabling-Strong-Consistency), must be set in each node's `advanced.config` file, _not_ in `riak.conf` or `app.config`.

-Information on the syntax and usage of `advanced.config` can be found in our documentation on [[advanced configuration|Configuration Files#Advanced-Configuration]].
-That same document also contains a full listing of [[strong-consistency-related configuration parameters|Configuration Files#Strong-Consistency]].
+Information on the syntax and usage of `advanced.config` can be found in our documentation on [advanced configuration][config reference#advanced].
+That same document also contains a full listing of [strong-consistency-related configuration parameters][config reference#strong-cons].

 Please note that the sections below require a basic understanding of the following terms: